MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 ### Decide how you want to categorize clients that are shown in Office Telemetry Dashboard

 When you deploy the agent to clients, you can specify up to four labels that describe the clients.
 These labels help you filter data in the dashboard so that you can focus on individual business groups, specific kinds of users, users in certain geographical locations, and so on.
 Develop this list as you work with business groups.
-You can learn more about how to configure labels when you [Deploy Office Telemetry Dashboard](deploy-telemetry-dashboard.md), in the section [Enabling and configuring the telemetry agent](deploy-telemetry-dashboard.md#configure).
+You can learn more about how to configure labels when you [Deploy Office Telemetry Dashboard](deploy-telemetry-dashboard.md), in the section [Enabling and configuring the agent](deploy-telemetry-dashboard.md#configure).

 <a name="rationalize"> </a>